jhderojasUVa/kisanhub-test/README.md

 This component it's for selecting the data.
 No need of constructor, no need of really nothing, only the material 2 way.

 It recives the years of the graph component (from the filter), nothing more.
+This is because I don't know if the data fetched have the same years of not, so, if I do (as I do) the fetch from the service in the graph component I must send the begining year and end year from the graph component to here in order to visualize it.

+But there's another catch that I haven't put in case.
+What will happen if the are gaps between years?.
+Well a better way (I haven't do it because I haven't suppose it) it to send from the graph to the selector component an array with all the years taking from the fetch.

+You know, you always must test the data on the backend and on the front!

 No css needed thanks to bootstrap.